-Specifies the two characters to be used for the ending delimiter characters or Command Pass-Thru.
+Specifies the two characters used for the ending Command Pass-Thru delimiters Value

+Description

+XXYY

-Value Description ХХҮҮ XX is the ASCII hexadecimal value of the first character and YY is the ASCII hexadecimal value of the second character Example: &%Z39,253F Specifies the %? characters as the alternate ending delimiter characters (% ASCII hex value is 25 and ?
-ASCII hex value is 3F)
+XX is the ASCII hexadecimal value of the first character and YY is the

-If an ending delimiter is not selected with this command, the delimiter selected with Command 40 will be used as a default.

-The default delimiter will no longer be active if the command is used to change it.
-If Command 39 and Command 40 are both entered, Command 39 must be sent after Command 40 in order to be active.
+ASCII hexadecimal value of the second character.

+Example: &%Z39,253F

+Specifies the %? characters as the alternate ending delimiter characters

+(% ASCII hex value is 25 and ?
+ASCII hex value is 3F).

+NOTES: If AN ENDING DELIMITER IS NOT SELECTED WITH THIS COMMAND, THE DELIMITED SELECTED WITH COMMAND 40 WILL BE USED AS A DEFAULT.

+THE DEFAULT DELIMITER (&%) WILL NO LONGER BE ACTIVE IF THIS COMMAND IS USED.
+IF COMMAND 39 AND COMMAND 40 ARE BOTH ENTERED, COMMAND 39 MUST BE SENT AFTER COMMAND 40 TO BE ACTIVE.

-One delimiter character can be specified instead of two by entering the hex code for the character followed by two zeros (e.g., &%Z39,2500 selects & as the delimiter).
+One delimiter character can be specified entering the Hex code for the character followed by two zeros (e.g., 200) selects as the delimiter).